Nimrod (Hebrew נִמְרוֹד): legendary hero, mentioned in the Bible and known from Jewish, Christian, and Islamic traditions.

 This must be an adapted version of an ancient Syrian cult, like the one mentioned by Xenophon.note[Xenophon, Anabasis 1.4.9.]
 In any case, the pond was already there in the fourth century, as it is mentioned by the Christian pilgrim Egeria, who refers to the pool in her travelogue.note[Egeria, The holy places 18.]

-Many ruins in the Middle East have been called after Nimrod: e.g., the city of Borsippa, the Assyrian capital Kalhu, the citadel of Edessa, and a castle on the Golan Heights near Panias.
+Many ruins in the Middle East have been called after Nimrod: e.g., the city of Borsippa, the Assyrian capital Kalhu, the citadel of Edessa, a castle on the Golan Heights near Panias, and of course the funerary monuments of Antiochus I Theos of Commagene on Mount Nimrod.

 - Van der Toorn, K. & Van der Horst, P. W., “Nimrod Before and After the Bible” in: Harvard Theological Review 83/1 (1990) 1-29.